 Whale Sharks or locally known as “Tuki” or “Butanding” had been present in our coastal waters around Oslob, Cebu for the last 10 years or so.
-The first known sightings for the gentle giants are in Sorsogon, thus being dubbed as the Whale Shark Capital of the Philippines.
+The gentle giants were first sighted in Sorsogon, earning it the title of the Whale Shark Capital of the Philippines.

 - They are sharks, not whales.
-They are commonly known as whale sharks because of their size and how they feed.
+They commonly earn the name ‘whale sharks’ due to their size and feeding behavior.
 All sharks are fish, unlike whales, which are mammals.

 - They don’t swallow you.
 Although their mouths are big, still their throats are not wide enough to let big objects pass through.